isomerpages/govtech-im8/_catalog/Access Control.md

 ### Control Recommendations

 Use solutions such as Secure Service Edge (SSE), Identity Aware Proxies (IAP) or other Zero Trust services (Entra ID Conditional Access, Okta Device Trust, etc) that integrate identity and device management systems to provide granular access control to resources based on user identity and device posture.
+For example, Security Suite for Engineering Endpoint Devices (SEED).

 ### Risk Statement